The temptation for homeowners to create a uniform or at least a complementary look to their homes starts by painting the exterior.

 In most cities and counties, painting the utility box may not be a problem.

-However, you also many find that certain restrictions apply or that you cannot paint them at all.
+However, you also may find that certain restrictions apply or that you cannot paint them at all, especially if it’s a rental property.

 This is particularly true if you live in multifamily housing governed by a condo or coop board.